Update:

 John’s birth year, 1688, figures prominently in Scottish history.
 It marked the end of the 50 Years’ Rebellion, a bloody religious conflict.
 The rebels were the Covenanters, who were persecuted for challenging the King’s belief that he, not God, was the spiritual head of the Scottish church. “

-Rather than give his son John up to be killed by King Charles I, John’s father James Johnston sent him and his family to America.
+Rather than give his son John up to be killed by King Charles I, John’s father, James Johnston, sent him and his family to America.
 John landed in the colonies in 1722 with his wife Elizabeth Van Dorn and three children, John Jr, William, and a daughter.
 The family was seeking religious freedom as they had married outside the church and did not want to be found in the New World, so they adopted an alias in the name of Annan.
-It later morphed into “Annin” and never changed after.
+It later evolved into “Annin” and remained unchanged thereafter.
 The area over time became known as “Annin’s Corner.

-John (Johnston) Annan initially purchased 240 acres of land from William Penn where the family settled.
-It is rumored that John Johnston knew fellow Scotsman James Alexander, who’s son later was known as Lord Stirling.
-Lord Stirling’s father Alexander had been purchasing large chunks of property in the Basking Ridge area.
-The homestead started with 270 acres but grew to over 2,700 acres covering from present day Lyons Road encompassing the entire community of Liberty Corner all the way north past where the William Annin middle school stands today.
+John (Johnston) Annan initially purchased 240 acres of land from William Penn, where the family settled.
+It is rumored that John Johnston knew fellow Scotsman James Alexander, whose son later was known as Lord Stirling.
+Lord Stirling’s father, Alexander, had been purchasing large chunks of property in the Basking Ridge area.
+The homestead originally spanned 270 acres but expanded to over 2,700 acres, encompassing the present-day Lyons Road and the entire community of Liberty Corner, extending north to the location where the William Annin Middle School stands today.

 After an initial log cabin, in 1766, William Annin, son of John Annin built a stone house “mansion” with rocks from the neighboring quarry.
 There are initials on these blocks, “W.A” and “H.S.M”, along with the date, indicating the builder William Annin and the mason Hugh Sunderland.

 William married his wife Sarah Ross in 1749.
-They had 5 children.
-Of the five, William I. Annin would become the one who becomes a New Jersey Legislator and his namesake would later be tied to the Bernards Township Middle School.
+They had five children.
+Of the five, William C. Annin would become a New Jersey Legislator, and his namesake would later be associated with Bernards Township Middle School.

 Revolutionary War Era